abhitaliyan/taliyan/README.md

 # taliyan
-Some codes I have worked on over the years.
+Some personal codes I have worked on during last one year.